 Can you describe a bad decision in your journey and what did you learn from it/ how did you implement a solution to resolve it?

 During the first year, I tried to grow too fast and focused on the wrong things.
-Instead of investing into digital marketing and making decisions backed by data, I burned through a lot of cash on high-profile events and partnerships that didn’t really contribute to the bottom line.
+Instead of investing in digital marketing and making decisions backed by data, I burned through a lot of cash on high-profile events and partnerships that didn’t really contribute to the bottom line.

 I’ve always run a tight ship when it comes to fixed overhead, but now I’m more cautious about variable costs and making sure our marketing dollars are spent effectively.